 Arriving at a settlement or damage award is one of the most challenging parts of a California personal injury case.
 It is critical to ask for and justify an amount that will give the plaintiff the best possible quality of life for the remainder of his or her life.

-- The plaintiff s physicians,
+- The plaintiff s physicians and medical records,

 - The plaintiff ‘s therapists,